FrankMartinuz/2020_5BI_team1_Liboni/docs/Iteration_Plan.md

 ## 1. Objectives

-_[Define the purpose and scope of the iteration]_ The purpose of this iteration is to create a working skeleton of the system.
-At the end of this iteration, homebuyers should be able to:

-- Create an account
-- Enter search criteria for a house (dummy records returned)
+**Server**

+The purpose at the end of the iterations is that the server will be able to manage the analyzed packet.
+Precisely at the end the server will able to:
+- read without errors the packet
+- do whatever the packets require
-- Ask to display the detail information on a house (dummy data returned)
+- send a reply of OK/ERROR to user a house (dummy data returned)

 ## 2. Use Cases